 oneworld Global Support is currently available at London Heathrow, Madrid-Barajas, New York JFK, Miami, Dallas/Fort Worth, Chicago O'Hare, Los Angeles, Tokyo Narita, Hong Kong and Sydney.
 The service is offered at these airports whenever possible, subject to operational constraints.

 As a oneworld passenger, our aim is to provide you with unrivalled service, support and recognition every time you travel within our extensive alliance network.

 Representatives from our member airlines are on hand to ensure your journey is as smooth as possible whenever you transfer between our member airlines' flights, from checking in your luggage to your final destination to helping you find the right lounge.

 oneworld transfer counters and service desks are located in key airports around the world and are clearly marked with the oneworld logo for easy identification.

 To view the location of oneworld service desks, transfer counters and ground transport zones at airports across the oneworld alliance, visit the oneworld site.

-By following any link to the oneworld booking engine or advertised fares you will be leaving the qantas.com website.
-We advise that the oneworld.com may not follow the same accessibility policies as qantas.com.
+By following any link to the oneworld booking engine or advertised fares you'll be leaving the qantas.com website.
+Other websites may not follow the same accessibility policies as qantas.com.